-John S. Stokes III - Custom Puzzle Craft
+John S. Stokes III - Custom Puzzle Craft |

-On July 10, 2013, I decided to do a major re-organization of this page to better present how the Banksy pictures have fared since they were first rendered back in August 2008.
+On July 10, 2013, I decided to do a major re-organization of this page to better present how the Banksy pictures have fared since they were first rendered August 2008.
 With the recovery of New Orleans since the devastation by Hurricane Katrina in late August 2005, each work presents a microcosm of the recovery and the problems which remain in the specific locations.

-On February 25, 2014, I updated New Orleans Umbrella Girl, Scared Girl and Mouse, and Looters for recent developments.
-On September 13, 2016 Stephanie took pictures of the three remaining works still in their original locations and the four additional locations still remaining from which the works have been either removed or painted over.
+On September 13, 2016 Stephanie took pictures of the three remaining works still in their original locations and four additional locations from which the works had been either removed or painted over.

 In early December 2017, I updated this page to discuss the restored Looters work and the problems encountered during the restoration.

 On October 20, 2019, during another visit to New Orleans, Stephanie and I visited the original sites of 14 of the 17 Banksy works and I took pictures at all of these locations.
 A few days later Stephanie visited a 15th site and took pictures for me.
-I've added pictures and commentary.
-I've also checked all links on the page and have found some of them are no longer working.
-These links remain here, now in deactivated mode.
+I added pictures and commentary.

-This then is a photographic history of the 17 works.
-Most early pictures were obtained from the "Internet" in year 2010, and are noted as such, later pictures were taken either by Stephanie who lives in New Orleans or myself, with attribution noted.
-In March 2014, inspired by a request from Infrogmation of New Orleans, I undertook a project to identify and attribute the sources of the pictures I took from the "Internet" in the early going.
+1 of the 17 works is in place and visible although severely fadedThis then is a photographic history of the 17 works.
+Most early pictures were found on and copied from the Internet in year 2010, and are noted as such.
+Later pictures were taken either by Stephanie who lives in New Orleans or myself, with attribution noted.
+In March 2014, inspired by a request from Infrogmation of New Orleans, I undertook a project to identify and attribute the sources of the pictures I copied from the Internet in the early going.
 I was successful in identifying quite a few.
-All of these images are now attributed and have links to the originals.
+All of the indentified images were attributed and have links as of 2014 to the originals.
 If any of these are yours and you wish any to be removed, please contact me and I'll remove the pictures along with the links to your articles or photos as soon as possible.
-There are, still, a bunch of early pictures which I cannot find again on the Internet.
+In 2019 I found some of the links were no longer working.
+These links remain here, now in deactivated mode.
+There are, still, a bunch of early pictures for which I cannot find again on the Internet.
 Each one is noted and is accompanied by an email link with the specific image as the subject.
 If you find one which is yours please contact me for proper attribution (and hopefully not a request for removal).
+In 2024 I revisted the links still working as of 2019 and found more are no longer working.
+These too have been noted.

 Puzzle #821 - New Orleans Umbrella Girl